JoseleRainbow/wikijs_backup/pruebas/ReprogramarEncoderSMI_DQI.md

 > How can I reprogram an empty or deleted DRIVE-CLiQ encoder (G2) if no direct encoder replacement was performed?

 > **Answer:**
-> In case of direct encoder replacement at the system on site, please proceed according to FAQ [89859023](https://support.industry.siemens.com/cs/document/89859023/simotics-s-brief-instructions-%e2%80%93-replacing-an-drive-cliq-encoder-(generation-2)?lc=en-de)
+> In case of direct encoder replacement at the system on site, please proceed according to FAQ [89859023 :link:](https://support.industry.siemens.com/cs/document/89859023/simotics-s-brief-instructions-%e2%80%93-replacing-an-drive-cliq-encoder-(generation-2)?lc=en-de)
+{.is-info}

 ---

- **1\.
-Unambiguous identification of the encoder to be written:**
+ - :one: **Unambiguous identification of the encoder to be written:**
+   {.links-list}

--         Insert the encoder in a free DRIVE-CLiQ port of the SINAMICS S120 drive system.
+.
+Insert the encoder in a free DRIVE-CLiQ port of the SINAMICS S120 drive system.
--         This is now assigned a component number larger than 200.
+.
+This is now assigned a component number larger than 200.
 The component number must be               identified, for example, 201.

-> **2\.
-Download the electronic motor data**
+- :two: **Download the electronic motor data** {.links-list}

-·         You can download the electronic nameplate by entering the complete motor series number under  [www.siemens.com/simotics/download](http://www.siemens.com/simotics/download).
+· You can download the electronic nameplate by entering the complete motor series number under  [www.siemens.com/simotics/download :link:](http://www.siemens.com/simotics/download).
 You will obtain one or two.bin files.

 - pasos :

-1- Introducir numero de serie.
+1. Introducir numero de serie.
-2- Seleccionar NMA Nuernberg.
+2. Seleccionar NMA Nuernberg.

 ![2022-01-19_09_50_00-window.png](/2022-01-19_09_50_00-window.png)

-3- Chequear los datos del Motor, Encoder y Sonda Temperatura.
+3. Chequear los datos del Motor, Encoder y Sonda Temperatura

 ![2022-01-19_10_57_11-window.png](/2022-01-19_10_57_11-window.png)

 4- Descargar archivos .bin.